 Credit Requirement.
-All candidates for graduation in the B.A. and B.S. degree curricula are required to present at least 126 semester hours, of which at least 50 hours must consist of upper-division courses.
+All candidates for graduation in the B.A. and B.S. degree curricula are required to complete at least 120 semester hours, of which at least 50 hours must consist of upper-division courses.
 A minimum ASU cumulative GPA of 2.00 is required for graduation.

 Course Load.
 The normal course load is 15-16 semester hours.
 First-semester freshmen and entering transfer students are not permitted to register for more than 18 semester hours in the initial semester.
 Other students who wish to register for more than 18 hours must have a GPA of at least 3.00 and must file a petition in the Office for Academic Programs, SS 111, before registration.
 Any petition for an overload in excess of 21 hours must be presented to the Standards Committee of the college.

 Foreign Language Requirement.

-The College of Liberal Arts and Sciences requires knowledge of one foreign language equivalent to the completion of two years' study at the college level.
-For more information, see page 124.
+CLAS requires knowledge of one foreign language equivalent to the completion of two years' study at the college level.
+For purposes of meeting this requirement, American Sign Language is considered a foreign language.
+For more information, see page 154.